-- Cross-site scripting: an application passes unvalidated data to a web browser, allowing malicious code to run.
+- Cross-site scripting: a solution passes unvalidated data to a web browser, allowing malicious code to run.

-To pass the security review, you must protect your app against these and every other attack on the OWASP list.
-Use the list as a guide to develop a minimum level of security in your app.
+To pass the security review, you must protect your solution against these and every other attack on the OWASP list.
+Use the list as a guide to develop a minimum level of security in your solution.
 To learn more about these nefarious attacks, check out the Develop Secure Web Apps trail.

 One of the unique security features of the Salesforce platform is CRUD/FLS: Create/Read/Update/Delete and Field Level Security.
-This feature, described in detail Data Leak Prevention module, determines who can access individual objects and fields within an org.
-Because CRUD/FLS is related to how objects interact within your app, you must consider it when designing your app.
-Beware: Failure to properly enforce CRUD/FLS security is the #1 reason apps fail the Security Review.
+This, described in detail in the Secure Server-Side Development Trailhead module, feature determines who can access individual objects and fields within an org.
+Because CRUD/FLS is related to how objects interact within your solution, you must consider it when designing your product.
+Beware: Failure to properly enforce CRUD/FLS security is the #1 reason solutions fail the security review.
 Don’t let it happen to you!

 It’s rewarding to spend time designing and developing great features.
 Your salespeople surely value that effort, because it makes your product easy to sell.
 And certainly your customers appreciate that effort, because they get to enjoy the results.

-In the next unit, we walk you through how to create a plan for building a secure app.
+In the next unit, we walk you through how to create a plan for building a secure solution.

 - External Site: CSIS Study: the Economic Impact of Cybercrime and Cyber Espionage

 - External Site: IBM and Ponemon Institute Cost of Data Breach Study

 - External Site: OWASP Top 10 Vulnerabilities List